- Medical Devices

 With growing patient awareness of these benefits, there is a shift toward endovascular treatments for aneurysms and other cerebrovascular disorders.
 The shift is powerful in regions with advanced healthcare infrastructure, such as North America and Europe, but is also expanding in emerging markets.
 The rising demand for less invasive procedures continues to boost the adoption of neuroendovascular coils.

-One of the primary restraints for the neuroendovascular coil market is the high cost associated with these procedures.
+One of the primary restraints on the neuroendovascular coil market is the high cost of these procedures.
 Neuroendovascular treatments, particularly in developed regions like North America and Europe, can be expensive due to the need for specialized equipment, advanced imaging technologies, and skilled healthcare professionals.

 Another critical restraint is the limited awareness and expertise in neuroendovascular procedures, particularly in low- and middle-income countries.
-Many healthcare facilities in emerging regions need more infrastructure, trained professionals, and advanced imaging technologies for these complex treatments.
+Many healthcare facilities in emerging regions require additional infrastructure, trained professionals, and advanced imaging technologies to support these complex treatments.

 Technological advancements in neuroendovascular coil design present another significant growth opportunity.
-Developing bioactive and hydrogel-coated coils is revolutionizing treatment outcomes for aneurysm patients.
+Developing bioactive and hydrogel-coated coils is improving treatment outcomes for patients with aneurysms.

-Hydrogel-coated coils, for example, expand once inside the aneurysm, improving occlusion rates and reducing the need for retreatment.
+Hydrogel-coated coils, for example, expand within the aneurysm, thereby improving occlusion rates and reducing the need for retreatment.
 These coils offer improved efficacy, especially in challenging cases involving wide-neck or irregular aneurysms.

 Bioactive coils stimulate healing by promoting endothelial growth and further enhance patient outcomes by encouraging natural vessel healing.
 These next-generation coils are gaining traction among neurosurgeons and interventional radiologists, leading to broader adoption of neuroendovascular procedures.
 As R&D continues to improve coil technology, the effectiveness and safety of these treatments will expand, presenting a promising avenue for market growth.